codmccabe/Math1431/doc/chapter4/.ipynb_checkpoints/41-checkpoint.md

 $$ a\ne b \implies f(a)\ne f(b)$$

-That is, different values in the domain correspond to different values of the range.
+That is, different values in the domain correspond to different range values.
 :::

 * The following set $\{(1,4),(1,5),(2,6),(3,7)\}$ is a relation but not a function since $1\to4$ and $1\to 5$.